Do Bodybuilders Have High Cholesterol? Find Out the Truth

 If you’re wondering what cholesterol is, exactly, you’re certainly not alone.
 Maybe, after getting a blood test, your doctor told you that your cholesterol was too high, and you’re wondering what that means.
 Cholesterol, which is a waxy material, is naturally present in the cells all over your body.
 Basically, it helps your body digest fats and keeps things running smoothly.

-Here’s where things get a bit complicated, though: Cholesterol doesn't travel alone in your bloodstream.
+Here’s where things get a bit complicated, though: cholesterol doesn’t travel alone in your bloodstream.
 It catches rides on carriers called lipoproteins.
 There are two main types of lipoproteins: LDL (low-density lipoprotein) and HDL (high-density lipoprotein).

-LDL cholesterol is usually referred to as the "bad" cholesterol because too much of it can lead to plaque building up in your arteries.
+LDL cholesterol is usually referred to as the “bad” cholesterol because too much of it can lead to plaque building up in your arteries.
 This, in turn, raises the risk of heart problems, like Coronary Heart Disease.
-HDL is known as the "good" cholesterol because it helps take away extra cholesterol from your bloodstream, which lowers the risk of heart problems.

 Does Bodybuilding Increase Cholesterol?